Anujaalluri/CEG2350/lab03.md

 ## Script Usage Guide

-1. How to run :./sorting_party.sh
+1. How to run : ./sorting_party.sh
-2. What extensions are expected
+2. What extensions are expected: .sh
-3. What is the output
+3. What is the output:

 ## Part 5 Answers